actions/setup-go/docs/advanced-usage.md

     id: setup-go
     with:
       go-version: '1.25.5'
-  - run: echo "Modules are cached in ${{ steps.setup-go.outputs.go-mod-cache }}"
+  - run: echo "Modules are cached in ${{ steps.setup-go.outputs.GOMODCACHE }}"
 ```

 Quote `go-bin-path` in shell commands, since it may contain spaces.
 Variables without a dedicated output are not exposed; run `go env <NAME>` in a step when you need one.

 > [!NOTE]
-> These outputs need Go 1.9 or newer (`go env -json`); on older releases the action logs a message, leaves them unset and does not fail. `go-cache` needs Go 1.10 and `go-mod-cache` needs Go 1.15.
+> These outputs need Go 1.9 or newer (`go env -json`); on older releases the action logs a message, leaves them unset and does not fail. `GOCACHE` needs Go 1.10 and `GOMODCACHE` needs Go 1.15.

 ## Custom download URL